How to find volunteers for your nonprofit organization

 Any nonprofit knows the struggle of finding proper help.
 There may not be enough cash to bring in full-time, salaried employees, but you still want to make sure you’re recruiting an adequate number of volunteers to support your mission.
 According to a 2021 survey by the U.S. Census Bureau and AmeriCorps, around a quarter of the population 16 years and older volunteered that year.
 So, although volunteers might seem difficult to find, there’s a decent amount of people willing to donate their time to a good cause.

-If you’re wondering how to find volunteers for your nonprofit, these tips might help you find the best help you can — and make it easier to properly manage your volunteers.
+If you’re wondering how to find volunteers for your nonprofit, these tips can help you recruit — and manage — the best candidates.

 Have a clear message